 Expertise: Public Diplomacy, Strategic Communication, International Political Economy, History, Comparative Religion, Policy Analysis, Political Science

-Willard is also Founding Director emeritus of the Public Diplomacy Collaborative at Harvard Kennedy School, applying social sciences to international communication challenges and bringing together public diplomacy scholars and practitioners across sectors, disciplines, and national boundaries.
+Previously, Willard was Founding Director of the Public Diplomacy Collaborative at Harvard Kennedy School, applying social sciences to international communication challenges and bringing together public diplomacy scholars and practitioners across sectors, disciplines, and national boundaries.
 Earlier he was a founding partner and board member at LanguageCorps, where he launched sixteen work-abroad programs on four continents, with the aim of turning young Americans into citizen diplomats.
 Willard’s other experience includes media relations and market analysis, and he’s also an amateur forester and Cajun cook.

 Willard is a native of New Orleans, with a Bachelors Degree in History and a Masters Degree in Public Administration from Harvard.